 But why is knob and tube wiring so dangerous?
 Well:

 1. There Is No Grounding Wire

 There are only two wires in an ungrounded system: the neutral wire and the hot wire.
 Modern wiring uses a grounding wire as well that sends electricity safely into the ground when there is a surge or fault.
 Because excess electricity doesn’t have anywhere to go without a ground wire, it makes the possibility of shocks and electrical fires much more likely to happen.
 In addition, the on/off switch for the circuit was usually placed on the neutral wire, letting current continue to flow through the hot wire.

 2. The Sheathing on the Insulation Breaks Down Easily

 Both the sheathing and the insulation can disintegrate over time quite easily.
 Since knob and tube systems are already in old buildings, it’s a recipe for disaster.
 The wiring today uses better, safer materials that are much less likely to catch fire.
-Transfer Electric will know just what to use for sheathing and insulation instead, so contact them today if you need a knob and tube wiring removal in Toronto.
+Best Electrician will know just what to use for sheathing and insulation instead, so contact them today if you need a knob and tube wiring removal in Toronto.

 3. Knob and Tube Wiring Uses 15-Amp Wires with a 60-Amp Power Supply

 You may be able to tell where this is going.
 If 60 amps of energy regularly flows into your home through the electrical panel, but the wiring in your house can only handle 15 amps, it means more power is traveling through the wires than is safe.
 Especially without a grounding wire, it greatly increases the chance of an electrical fire.
 It will also generate a lot of heat.